Pshy0/pshy_merge/README.md

 Your modules must be located in a folder within `lua/` The folder `lua/pshy/` is reserved for Pshy's scripts.
+The folder `lua/pshy_private/` is reserved for Pshy's private scripts.
-The folder `lua/packs/` is reserved for scripts used to generate full ready-to-run combined scripts/modules.
+The folder `lua/test/` is reserved for test scripts.
 Use the `lua/other/` folder by default, or create one for you.

-The merging script will look for `-- @require` directives,
-and determine a dependancy tree of the required modules.
-Then, all of the content of the files are concatenated,
-in the order of the dependencies, the main module being last,
-excluding the TFM events callbacks of the non-main modules.
-The contents of the different events are then merged per-function.
+Within your source files, you can use the following documentation tags:
+- `-- @require otherscript.lua`: Specify that your script require another one.
+- `-- @optional_require otherscript.lua`: Specify that your script require another one, but only if it's specified when compiling.
+- `-- @require_priority 0-10`: Secondary setting to help choosing the order for script that dont depends on each other (0 = highest, 10 = lowest, default = 5).
+Those settings helps choosing the order in which the different scripts will be merged.
+This also define the order in which the events will be called.

 When including `pshy_merge.lua`, either on the command line or with `-- @require pshy_merge.lua`,
 you can merge modules even if they would otherwise be conflicting because they use the same events.

 Example to merge the modules listed in modulepack_pshyfun.lua and
-put the result in the clipboard with `xclip` (`sudo apt install xclip`):
+put the result in the clipboard with `xclip`:
 ```bash
 ./combine.py modulepack_pshyfun.lua | xclip -selection clipboard
 ```

-# Fixing conflicts
+# Fixing conflicts / issues

 Pshy's commands may be called using the `!pshy ` prefix.
 You can also enforce this (if another module use the same command name):
 lua: